xnanodax/lpthw/ex47_nosetests/README.md

-This is the original ex47 using Nose Tools.
+In exercise 47's, we learned how to use automated testing of a game using Nose Tools.

+I've also added an option to equip a weapon as a player advances throughout the game.

+How To Use
-In the directory ABOVE the ex47_nosetests_tests.py file, execute the tests by typing "nosetests".
+In the directory ABOVE the ex47_nosetests_tests.py file, execute the tests by typing "nosetests" into the PowerShell command.